 Smart contracts within the scope were manually reviewed and analyzed with static analysis tools.
-Smart Contract's high-level description of functionality was presented in the code.

-As-is overview section of the report.
+Smart Contract's high-level description of functionality was presented in the As-is overview section of the report.

-The audit report contains all found security vulnerabilities and other issues in the reviewed scope, is "Well Secured".
+The audit report contains all found security vulnerabilities and other issues in the reviewed code.

-The security state of the reviewed smart contract, based on standard audit procedure
+The security state of the reviewed smart contract, based on standard audit procedure scope, is "Well Secured".